 The company was created in April 2018.
 They are located in Fayetteville, AR.
 They are also a member of the Better Business Bureau with an A− rating and no reviews.
 They’ve been BBB-accredited since March 2019.

-The people behind AcreTrader consist of four board advisory members and six employees for a total of 10 team members.
-It looks as though the company may be hiring as you can submit an email to join their team.
-The team’s experience is spread across financial services and agriculture.
+The people behind AcreTrader consist of six board advisory members and over 120 employees and growing.
+The team’s experience is spread across financial services, technology, and agriculture.

 The founder and CEO of AcreTrader is Carter Malloy.
 He grew up in a farming family and spent most of his career in financial services.